VIRGINIA LEE MONTGOMERY | SOS ONSHORE OFFSHORE

 Globalism has many origin stories.
 Montgomery’s work braids together a feminist material narrative of ponytails, copper, marble, foam, and plastic toy sea ponies that travel great, liquid distances.
 Her props are ordinary but through clandestine activation reveal an intersectional account of emotive, economic, and ecologic costuming.

-SOS ONSHORE OFFSHORE suggest a metaphysical paradox.
+SOS ONSHORE OFFSHORE suggests a metaphysical paradox.
 As global capital increases, its physical trace seems to decrease.
 But we can, as Montgomery has, still physically visit a tax shelter or see the notorious Ugland House from the road.
-It is a humble office building of which 18,857 individual international corporate entities claim working residence in the Cayman Islands.
+It is a humble office building in which 18,857 individual international corporate entities claim working residence in the Cayman Islands.
 The tides are rising.

 Virginia Lee Montgomery received her MFA from Yale University School of Art in 2016 and her BFA from The University of Texas at Austin in 2008.
 Between her BFA and MFA she worked performatively in corporate creative consulting illustrating agendas that proselytize creative commodity and innovation standards, both onshore and offshore.
 Her contemporary movements and their documentation empathetically map and physically channel the metaphysics of dematerialized capital.